 Our first pick comes from the classic budget timepieces brand Bulova, with their 96B107 model.
 This piece does a great job of matching the Reverso’s rectangular case shape and clean face design to create a classy all-around dress watch.

 The 29mm x 41mm case is a good size for most wrist sizes, with the stainless steel matched nicely against the black leather strap and buckle.
-On the face itself, you’ve got a mixture of roman numbers and spear tip markers, with the spear-tipped baton hands rounding off a classy dial.
+On the face itself, you’ve got a mixture of Roman numbers and spear-tip markers, with the spear-tipped baton hands rounding off a classy dial.

 There’s a date window at 6 o’clock, 30m of water resistance, and a mineral crystal included with this watch, with the whole thing powered by one of Bulova’s Japanese quartz movements.
-If you like the look of this JLC Reverso alternative, the good news is that it comes in super cheap at just $140.
+If you like the look of this JLC Reverso alternative, the good news is that it comes in super cheap at just under $180.

 We think that’s an excellent price for a piece that emulates some of the Reverso’s characteristics from a well-respected budget brand.

-Next up, we come to another great budget watch brand in Seiko.
+Next up, we come to another great budget watch brand Seiko.
 Frequent readers of the Watch & Bullion blog will know we’re big fans of Seiko and their extensive range of high-quality budget-friendly watches.

 The SWR049 is no exception, as Seiko pulls together a classy rectangular dress watch that mimics some of the Reverso’s look and feels.

 At just 28mm wide, it’s a super-tiny watch that appeals to both men and women who like something small and quaint.
-On the dial, we see a roman numeral design with slender hands rounding off a subtle finish.
+On the dial, we see a Roman numeral design with slender hands rounding off a subtle finish.